 The more you seek to find this enjoyment in your life, the more it’ll become your source of motivation for doing things, instead of a desire for some material thing or other peoples’ approval.

 Always acting out of pure enjoyment is what Tolle describes as enlightenment, and acceptance is the only way to get there.

-I think this book was even more successful than Tolle’s first one is that it works with the concepts he previously described, but places them in a much larger context.
+I think A New Earth was even more successful than Tolle’s first one is that it works with the concepts he previously described, but places them in a much larger context.
 Not only are his ideas about living in the present the key to your own happiness, but they just might help us all make the world a better place.

 I’d suggest you read the free preview on Amazon and then make up your mind.
 Tolle is known for being a complicated read, so the blinks might help you understand this book a lot better and thus make a good supplemental read.

 What else can you learn from the blinks?